Anessen/PSFalcon/Basic-Scripts.md

 }
 ```

-To avoid hardcoding credentials, you could define `$CIDs` outside of the script and modify the example to pass `$CIDs` as a parameter .
+To avoid hardcoding credentials, you could define `$CIDs` outside of the script and modify the example to pass `$CIDs` as a parameter.

 If you have a single credential set and multiple member CIDs, you could change the structure of `$CIDs` a bit: